silva-shih/open-journalism/README.md

 *A list of github accounts of various news organizations.
 This list powers the [@newsnerdrepos](https://twitter.com/newsnerdrepos) Twitterbot.
 List maintained by kleinmatic and silva-shih.*

+If you know of a newsroom (or journalism-adjacent group) posting code to github that we're missing, let us know by filing an issue!

 ## Newsrooms

 * [AJAM](https://github.com/ajam)